baconpaul/two-filters/README.md

 # SideQuest Starting Point

 - morph types and morph param
-- render curve to off ui thread
+- render thread snaps values at a better time not from patch on other thread
 - feedback
 - a step sequencer and envelope to trigger each with an impact